Oirase Gorge: Japan’s Best Waterfalls & River Walk

 Towada City

-Strolling through the 14km Gorge takes around 2 to 3 hours (5 to 6 hours for a return trip).
-Whilst the tracks are quite flat throughout, if that is a bit too much for you, you can always rent and return a bike from the below three places from 9 am to 4:30 pm from early-April to early-November.
+Strolling through the 14km Gorge takes around 4 to 5 hours.
+Although the tracks are quite flat throughout, if that is a bit too much for you, you can always rent and return a bike from one of the three places listed below from 9 am to 4:30 pm from early April to early November.
 This will cut the time required to travel through the gorge by half.

 • Oirase Stream Museum (奥入瀬渓流館/奥入瀬湧水館)